enqueuer-land/enqueuer/README.md

       delay: 200

 ##### events
 Available events are described [here](#event).
-A `requisition` object is available to access and change its attributes.
+A `this` object is available to access and change requisition attributes.

     name: my name
     onInit: